Hiperultimate/trpc-turborepo-next-tailwind-prisma-openapi-swaggerui-template/README.md

 ### Apps and Packages

 - `docs`: a [Next.js](https://nextjs.org/) app that utilizes [TailwindCSS](https://tailwindcss.com/).
-- `api`: This is a TypeScript Express [tRPC](https://trpc.io/) server.
+- `server`: This is a TypeScript Express [tRPC](https://trpc.io/) server with [swaggerUI](https://github.com/swagger-api/swagger-ui).
 It provides the backend functionality for your application and handles API requests.
 - `web`: another [Next.js](https://nextjs.org/) app with [tRPC](https://trpc.io/) Client which interacts with `api` package.
 It also incorporates [TailwindCSS](https://tailwindcss.com/) for styling.
+- `trpc`: everything related to [tRPC](https://trpc.io/) including procedures and [trpc-openapi](https://github.com/jlalmes/trpc-openapi) exists in this package folder which is currently being used by `server`.
 - `ui`: a stub React component library shared by both `web` and `docs` applications.
 It includes reusable components and is styled using [TailwindCSS](https://tailwindcss.com/).
 - `eslint-config-custom`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo